chmouel/blog/content/posts/emacs-isearch/index.md

 <https://www.gnu.org/software/emacs/manual/html_node/emacs/Search.html>

-I have added some customizations to isearch which I find really nice and have them listem in this blog post.
+I have added some customizations to isearch which I find really nice and have them listed in this blog post.

 ### Directly jump into occur from a search